-James M. Fisher began The Seaboard Review (TSR) after spending ten years creating The Miramichi Reader (TMR), a successful Canadian book review site.
+James M. Fisher began The Seaboard Review (TSR) after spending ten years creating The Miramichi Reader (TMR), a successful Canadian book review site.1

-Still wanting to promote good books, James created TSR on the Substack platform and was fully prepared to carry on as a “solo” act.
+James created TSR on the Substack platform and was fully prepared to carry on as a “solo” act.
 However, several contributors from TMR decided to leave there for various reasons and come over to TSR.
+Others joined, happy to find a friendly space to promote Canadian literature2 through book reviews.
 We are a small team of dedicated reviewers who love to read and review books, especially those from independent, small-press publishers.

 Why subscribe to TSR?